mongodb/specifications/source/retryable-reads/retryable-reads.rst

 drivers MUST fire a ``CommandFailedEvent`` for the retryable error and fire a separate ``CommandStartedEvent`` when executing the subsequent retry attempt.
-Note that the second ``CommandStartedEvent`` may have a different ``connectionId``, since a server is reselected for the retry attempt.
+Note that the second ``CommandStartedEvent`` may have a different ``connectionId``, since a server is reselected for a retry attempt.

 Documentation
 -------------